TheWizardsCode/DevLogger/README.md

 ## DevLog Tab

-Click the "View Devlog" button to open a Markdown version of your devlog.
+Click the "View Tasks Markdown" button to open a Markdown version of your Idea, Tasks and Inprogress items.
+Click the "View DevLog Markdown" to see your Testing, Done and Social items in markdown form.

+The main part of this panel shows a list of all your items grouped by category.
+You can reorder and edit description and meta data here, as well as delete entries.
+You can also click the "Edit" button to open up the entry in the main Entry Panel where you can add/remove screenshots and more.

-You can also view all the entries in your current DevLog.
-You can reorder and edit and delete entries here.
-If you select an entry you will be presented with the option to tweet and/or post to discord from this tab.
+Selecting an entry tahat matches the social criteria (e.g. has screenshots) enables buttons that at the top of the panel with the option to tweet and/or post to discord from this tab.
 Note that these buttons will only appear if these services are correctly configured, see below for more details.

 ## Schedule Tab

+This is a Work In Progress and not fully operational.
+Feedback welcome.

 You can setup a schedule for publishing your tweets and discord posts here.
 This is not fully integrated into the editor yet.
 At the time of writing you need to create a Schedule Entry using `Create -> Wizards Code -> Dev Log Scheduled Event`.
 These will automatically appear in the Schedule tab.
 From there you can